DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/04chapter3.md

 or to staging a theater play.
-This thirst for representation inevitably generates the development of techniques and apparatus that allow us to render present that which is not or, at least, to give us the illusion -- perspective, the *camera obscura,* photography, the phonograph, etc.
+This thirst for representation inevitably generates the development of techniques and apparatus that allow us to render present that which is not or, at least, to give us the illusion – perspective, the *camera obscura*, photography, the phonograph, etc.
 In their essay, *Remediation.
 Understanding New Media*, Bolter and Grusin in this way attempt to identify the vast historical periods wherein the principle of 'immediacy' was dominant, which we assimilate with the representational system.
 But they are also interested in other historical moments that they associate with hypermediacy, wherein this desire is less evident.
-This is the case in the 20^th^ and 21^st^ centuries, primarily in the visual arts field.
+This is the case in the 20th and 21st centuries, primarily in the visual arts field.
 The very concept of representation competes with other aspects of artistic experience as in, for example, life.
 If we think about the effects of the analogue that